 Tha Pom Klong

 This mangrove forest is definitely worth a visit.
-We heard about this place through our hostel mom.
+We heard about this place through Palida from 23 Roasters Cafe Krabi.
 Water channels run through the entire area, some of which are crystal clear and really beautiful.

 In some places, you’re allowed to swim.
 This is usually heard from afar, because local families love to use the place for a dip in the cool water.

 Information about the visit of Tha Pom Klong

 The mangrove forest is about half an hour’s drive north of Ao Nang.
-Our hostel owner took us there by car and charged 500 Baht for the journey.
-However, you can easily go by scooter to Tha Pom Klong, because the roads are quite well developed.
-For tourists, the entrance fee is 50 Baht.
-Locals only pay 20 baht.
+You can easily go by scooter to Tha Pom Klong, because the roads are quite well developed.
+For tourists, the entrance fee is 100 Baht.

 Emerald Lake “Tham Sa Kaeo”

-On the way back from Tha Pom Klong, our hostel mom brought us past a rather intriguing place called Tham Sa Kaeo.
+On the way back from Tha Pom Klong the emerals lake Tham Sa Kaeo is worth a visit.
 At first glance, this light blue pool may look small but it sinks to an incredible depth of 200m!!

 There were no signposts there, which meant some of the locals might not even know its existence!
 We marked the location on our map when we were there, so that we could find it again in the future.

 As a side note: the way between Tha Pom Klong and Emerald Lake, displays a very pretty buddha, which is slightly raised on a ledge.